bigpick/ImageGoNord-dracula/INSTALL.md

 ### [ImageGoNord](https://github.com/Schrodinger-Hat/ImageGoNord)

+This is a palette add-on for the [ImageGoNord](https://github.com/Schrodinger-Hat/ImageGoNord) cli based on the [Dracula](https://github.com/dracula) dark theme colors.

 #### Install using Git

 If you are a git user, you can install the theme and keep up to date by cloning the repo: